az-digital/az_quickstart/README.md

 [Create an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) in the associated repository to a request a change.
 That issue can then be [added to a milestone](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) to plan work for a future release.

-Create a pull request (PR) to change the code within a specific repository.
-PRs often have an issue associated with them, but not always (like in the case of dependabot making PRs).
+[Create a pull request (PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to change the code within a specific repository.
+PRs often have an issue associated with them, but not always (like in the case of [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-security-updates/about-dependabot-security-updates) making PRs).
 When possible, always link an issue to a PR.

 [Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) are created in conjunction with specific [releases](https://github.com/az-digital/az_quickstart/releases) in accordance with our [release policy](https://github.com/az-digital/az_quickstart/blob/main/RELEASES.md) -- patch, minor, or major.
 All PRs must be added to at least one project to indicate the associated Quickstart release.
 These projects will aid in advance planning of release testing, writing release notes, etc.